Shobana: Classical dance career

 Shobana is a Bharatanatyam dancer.
 She started her own dance school, "Kalipinya" in 1989 and got it registered in 1992.

 She has worked on collaborative ventures with the likes of tabla maestro Zakir Hussain, Vikku Vinayakram and Mandolin Srinivas.
 Her recitals abroad include those at the World Malayalee convention, in the United States in 1985 and 1995, in Kuala Lumpur before the King and Queen of Malaysia, numerous cities in the United States, Europe, South East Asia and Australia.
 Shobana started performing in the Soorya Music & Dance festival organised by Soorya Krishnamoorthy from the year 1994.

 In 1994, Shobana founded a school for classical dance Bharatanatyam in Chennai named Kalarpana.

+Political career

+Although she has not entered electoral politics, Shobana has actively engaged in political events associated with the Bharatiya Janata Party (BJP).
+Shobana participated in a BJP Mahila Conference held in Thrissur in January 2024, which was addressed by Prime Minister Narendra Modi.
+Following the event, she described meeting Modi as a "huge fan moment" and shared photographs from the occasion on social media.

+During the 2024 Indian general election, Shobana campaigned for BJP candidate Rajeev Chandrasekhar in the Thiruvananthapuram constituency.

 Personal life

 She remains unmarried and in 2011, adopted a daughter, becoming a single mother.